Our Work

 +

-"No," said the Archivist, finally removing his spectacles.
-His eyes, she noticed, were the same grey as the sea on a day without weather.
-"He wouldn't have.
-He was trying to protect you from exactly this conversation."
+“No,” the Archivist said quietly as he removed his spectacles.
+His eyes were the color of the sea before a storm.
+“I suspect he was trying to protect you from this conversation.”

 Business · Leadership